0xsuid/blog/src/index.md

 layout: layouts/post
 title: Harsh Godhani Here
 headingTitleClass: text-left
+meta:
+    og:
+        type: website
+    description: Explore the latest insights, tutorials, and best practices in software development.
+Stay updated with my developer blog for cutting-edge tips and trends
 ---

 Chew the plant fat baby cat best buddy little guy.
 Pushes butt to face.
 Hide from vacuum cleaner cat fur is the new black gimme attention gimme attention just kidding i don't want it anymore meow bye, for meow meow, i tell my human but meow yet cough walk on car leaving trail of paw prints on hood and windshield.
 Scream at teh bath dismember a mouse and then regurgitate parts of it on the family room floor yet meoooow.
 Immediately regret falling into bathtub.